 A symbol of longevity and fortune in China, Buddha’s Hand has been used in traditional Chinese medicine for centuries.
 Hailing from Yunnan, this unusual fruit has a flavor similar to lemon zest but with a more floral twist, making it an ideal addition to Peddlers gin.

-Lotus flower has been used for thousands of years and has played an important role in China’s culinary history.
-In Buddhist tradition, the flower is a symbol of purity.
-Sourced from Gansu in Northern China, the white petals add a light floral nose and aftertaste to Peddlers.
+Lotus has been used for thousands of years and has played an important role in China’s culinary history.
+In Buddhist tradition, lotus is a symbol of purity.
+Sourced from Gansu in Northern China, it adds a light floral nose and aftertaste to Peddlers.

 Our liquorice is sourced from an organic farm in China’s southern Guangdong province, near the banks of the Han River that flows into the South China Sea.
 Liquorice adds a complementary bittersweet note, while allowing the flavors from other botanicals to shine through in Peddlers gin.